Near-critical spanning forests and renormalization: Technical estimates and proofs

-If we consider the entire UST and removes from it just this one edge $e$, then one has divided the UST into two trees, one containing $z_0$ and the other one containing $z_1$.
-The interface between these two trees is then described by a cycle ${\mathcal C}^\d$ that consists of the edge $e^\star$ dual to $e$ together with the branch in the dual of the UST, that joins (in the dual tree) the two extremities of $e^\star$.
-Clearly, if one removes more edges than just $e$, the trees that contain $z_0$ and $z_1$ respectively will shrink (it may become empty), and the interface between these two trees can only decrease.
+If we consider the entire UST and remove from it just this one edge $e$, then one has divided the UST into two trees, one containing $z_0$ and the other one containing $z_1$.
+As the graph dual to the whole-plane UST is also a UST, the intersection between the boundaries of the two trees containing respectively $z_0$ and $z_1$ is a cycle ${\mathcal C}^\d$, which consists of the edge $e^\star$ dual to $e$ together with the branch in the dual of the UST that joins the two extremities of $e^\star$.
+Clearly, if one removes more edges than just $e$, the trees that contain $z_0$ and $z_1$ respectively will shrink, and the intersection between the boundary of these two trees can only decrease.
 Hence, the interface between the two clusters of $\G^\d (t)$ that contain $z_0$ and $z_1$ is a subset of this cycle (and its length is bounded by that of ${\mathcal C}^\d$).
 The same situation occurs in the continuous case.
 Here, when one chooses a first point $z$ at random (according to Minkowski-content) on the UST branch joining $z_0$ and $z_1$, one can consider the cycle ${\mathcal C}$ in the dual tree that joins $z$ to itself, and when one removes more points according to the cutting dynamics, the clusters that contain the two points $z_0$ and $z_1$ will intersect along a subset of that cycle ${\mathcal C}$.

-Note that we have a first easy lemma, that follows from the convergence in distribution of ${\mathcal C}^\d$ and from the convergence of the renormalized measure on the branch from $z_0$ to $z_1$.
+Let us first state a simple consequence of the convergence in distribution of ${\mathcal C}^\d$ combined with the convergence of the renormalized length on the branch from $z_0$ to $z_1$.
 In the following, $B(z,r)$ denotes the Euclidean ball of radius $r$ centered in $z$ when $z \in \CC$ and when $e$ is an edge of $\CC^\d$, $B(e,r)$ is the ball of radius $r$ centered at its midpoint.